sts-gaming-group/kafka-bundle/README.md

 }
 ```

 Manually committing offsets gives you almost 100% confidence that you will not receive the same message again.
-There is, however, still chance that offset will not be saved
+There is, however, still small chance that offset will not be saved
 to Broker for example when there is a network issue.
 Again, it is up to a developer to handle such cases (probably with a `try...catch` block while committing offsets).

 There is, however, one big downside to manual commits - they are slow.
 The reason is that commits have to be done inside your